Conditions for eigenvalue configurations of two real symmetric matrices (signature approach): Introduction

-The non-triviality of this problem comes for the fact that, for general real symmetric matrices $F$ and $G$, there is no closed-form analytical expression for their eigenvalues in terms of their entries.
+The non-triviality of this problem comes for the fact that, for a general real symmetric matrix, there is no closed-form analytical expression for its eigenvalues in terms of the entries.
 In addition, since our goal is to parametrically characterize \textit{all} possible matrices whose eigenvalues are arranged in a certain way, numerical approaches cannot be used.
-To address this difficulty, we exploit the combinatorial structure of our definition of an eigenvalue configuration in order to construct univariate polynomials in the entries of $F$ and $G$ that are related to sign sequences derived from the eigenvalue configuration.
-We then apply Descartes' rule of signs to solve root counting problems on these polynomials, the answers to which are combinatorially related to the eigenvalue configuration of the original two matrices.
-We produce a final parametric expression in the entries of $F$ and $G$ which is valid for any input size.

-In this paper, we will proceed as follows.
-In Section \ref{sec:problem}, we formulate the problem precisely.
-In Section \ref{sec:main}, we state our main result (Theorem \ref{thm:main}), which gives necessary and sufficient conditions on two real symmetric matrices to have their eigenvalues in a given order on the real line.
-In Section \ref{sec:proof}, we derive Theorem \ref{thm:main}, illustrating the key ideas.
+{ The structure of the paper is as follows.
+First, in Section \ref{sec:ec} we discuss and precisely define the eigenvalue configuration of two real symmetric matrices.
+In Section \ref{sec:problem}, we state the problem.
+In Section \ref{sec:main}, we state our main theorem (Theorem \ref{thm:main}).
+The proof (Section \ref{sec:proof}) is divided into three parts.
+First, in Section~\ref{sec:strong}, we prove Theorem \ref{thm:main} for a special case.
+Following that, in Section \ref{sec:generic}, we generalize the result slightly.
+Finally, in Section~\ref{sec:arbitrary}, we prove our theorem for arbitrary real symmetric matrices. }